 - 4 bolillo rolls, cut into 1/2-inch slices (about 18 slices)

 - 3 McCormick® Whole Cloves

 - 1 teaspoon El Guapo® Anise Seed (Anise en Grano)

 - 1/2 cup raisins, divided

 - 1/2 cup unsalted dry roasted peanuts, coarsely chopped, divided

 - 1 Preheat oven to 350°F. Coat bottom of large shallow baking pan with 1 tablespoon of the softened butter.
 Using only the center-cut bread slices, arrange bread in single layer on baking pan.
 Brush both sides of bread with 6 tablespoons of the remaining softened butter.
 Bake 20 minutes or until lightly toasted, turning bread over after 10 minutes.
 Cool slightly.

-Meanwhile, mix water, piloncillo, orange peel, cinnamon sticks, anise seeds and cloves in heavy-bottomed 3-quart saucepan.
+- 2 Meanwhile, mix water, piloncillo, orange peel, cinnamon sticks, cloves and anise seeds in heavy-bottomed 3-quart saucepan.
 Cook on medium heat 5 minutes, stirring to dissolve piloncillo.
 Bring to boil on medium-high heat.
 Boil 20 minutes or until syrup thinly coats a spoon.
 Strain and set aside.